Fluid-Dynamics-Group/distribute/docs/src/commands.md

 ## pause

-`distribute pause` will pause all locally running jobs so that you can use the workstation normally.
+If you use a compute node as a work station, `distribute pause` will pause all locally running jobs so that you can use the workstation normally.
 It takes a simple argument as an upper bound on how long the tasks can be paused.
 The maximum amount of time that a job can be paused is four hours (`4h`), but if this is not enough you can simply rerun the command.
 This upper bound is just present to remove any chance of you accidentally leaving the jobs paused for an extended period of time.